On consecutive sums in permutations: Upper bound

-Using standard techniques, we can extract from the above Lemma strong structural information about the function $f$ minimising $\Lambda$.
-The proof is complicated by the fact that we need to account for a variety of pathological behaviour that $f$ may potentially exhibit.
-However, the key idea is simply to relate to each undesirable behaviour of $f$ a perturbation which increases $\Lambda(f)$.
+Using standard techniques, we can extract from Proposition \ref{EXTup:lem:delta-Lambda} above some strong structural information about the function $f_{*}$ minimising $\Lambda$.
+The argument is complicated by the fact that we need to account for a variety of pathological behaviour that $f_{*}$ may a priori exhibit.
+However, the key idea is simply to relate to each undesirable behaviour of $f_{*}$ a perturbation of $f_{*}$ which increases $\Lambda$.